The heterogeneous provider structure does not enable general statements to be made about the conditions of service for CET trainers.

 - For teachers in continuing education and training at higher education establishments (e.g. as part of higher education courses) the same rules apply as for the scientific and artistic staff as part of Bologna study programmes (cf. 9.5)

-For teachers in non-school-based or non-higher education-based CET, i.e. in non-profit or commercial adult education establishments that are in an employment relationship, a collective agreement has applied since 2010.
+For teachers in non-school-based or non-higher education-based CET, i.e. in non-profit or commercial adult education establishments that are in an employment relationship, a collective agreement has applied since 2005 for employees of private education establishments.
 The most important points are:

 - The weekly working time is 38 hours, part-time arrangements are possible.